 A New Normal for Logistics Providers

-In response to the regulation and the demand for visibility, logistics companies are leaning on IoT and creating distribution and fulfilment initiatives that leverage smart pallets and sensors that track all the information necessary.
+In response to the regulation and the demand for visibility, logistics companies are leaning on IoT connectivity and creating distribution and fulfilment initiatives that leverage smart pallets and sensors that track all the information necessary.
 Think about big names such as Brambles and Peco, that are leading the way in sustainable IoT-driven logistics projects.

 There isn’t yet a clear answer to the challenge of reverse logistics, but there are a lot of companies working on innovation.
 It’s hard to know what’s going to prove the most successful, but the industry is seeing ideas such as disposable asset trackers that are increasingly possible as the components continue to drop in price, or global distribution centers where people are strategically placed to collect trackers, charge them, and put them back into circulation.
 Some companies may compensate the last-mile destination stakeholders to return them by mail, or drop them off at a centralized location.
 Companies who can make a success of reverse-logistics will definitely be a step ahead, if they have managed the first challenge – the connectivity.